peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

  * System.OverflowException:
 The parameter  <i>input</i>
- is infinity or not-a-number, or the truncated integer is less than 0 or greater than 18446744073709551615.
+ is infinity or not-a-number, or the number, once converted to an integer by discarding its fractional part, is less than 0 or greater than 18446744073709551615.

  * System.ArgumentNullException:
 The parameter  <i>input</i>